SimonGZ/google-docs-converter/README.md

 ## Release History

+- Version 2.0.0: Updating dependencies and Google Auth code to current best practices.
-- Version 1.0.0: Initial release.
+- Version 1.2.2: Updating dependencies to include bugfixes.
-- Version 1.0.2: Fixing bug with command line argument parser.
+- Version 1.2.1: Fixed bug where documents with images or footnotes wouldn't parse.
+Images and footnotes are not currently supported and are now just skipped.
+- Version 1.2.0: Adding Fountain output option which doesn't translate bold, italic, and underline rich text.
 - Version 1.1.5: Exporting Parser and Markdown so they can be imported into other Node projects.
 Fixing bugs introduced by that change.
-- Version 1.2.0: Adding Fountain output option which doesn't translate bold, italic, and underline rich text.
-- Version 1.2.1: Fixed bug where documents with images or footnotes wouldn't parse.
-Images and footnotes are not currently supported and are now just skipped.
+- Version 1.0.2: Fixing bug with command line argument parser.
-- Version 1.2.2: Updating dependencies to include bugfixes.
+- Version 1.0.0: Initial release.

 ## Dependencies